sparktsang/sparktsang.github.io/_posts/body-and-system.md

 This was the cruelest expulsion of all.
 In the world of business, in Japan and Vietnam, he was an outsider rejected by a professional community protecting its interests.
 But here, in the supposedly utopian, all-embracing world of backpacking, he had been judged and condemned by his "friends," by the very people who were supposed to be his tribe.

-And so, he ended up here, in the cheapest hostel in Krabi, a refugee from the party scene.
+And so he ended up here, in the cheapest hostel in Krabi, a refugee from the party scene, completely penniless.
+His stay was not a choice, but a desperate, day-to-day negotiation for survival.
+He had managed to find a friend after a friend, willing to pay for his bed with a credit card online, one night at a time.
+Each new day was a new uncertainty, a new plea for another 24 hours of shelter.

 And finally, all the strange pieces of the puzzle I had been collecting for nine days clicked into place.
 The constant presence in the lobby, the takeaway meals from a restaurant a minute's walk away—it wasn't a choice; it was a prison.
 He was waiting for parcels, for money from friends, a new phone from a former employer in Vietnam, whom he borrowed other people's phones to make contact.
 He couldn't risk leaving the hostel for more than a few moments, terrified that the one lifeline that might arrive would be stolen, again.

 He was no longer just broke.
 He was trapped.
 His body, once his greatest asset, was now his greatest liability—a vessel that required feeding, a stationary target in a world that had left him with nowhere else to go.